pragmatrix/FSharp.Support/README.md

 ## What's in here?

-### Signature Comparer
+### Signature Comparer (SignatureComparer.fs)

 A signature comparer that compares F# assembly signatures based on the typed AST API.
-This used in the LivePipes project for an incremental compilation F# strategy.
+This used in the LivePipes project for supporting an incremental compilation strategy.

-### FSharpCompilerOptions wrapper
+### FSharpProjectOptions wrapper (ProjectOptions.fs)

-A FSharpCompilerOptions wrapper and some support functions.
+A simple FSharpProjectOptions wrapper and some support functions.

 ### Unfinished F# idiomatic signature declarations